Category Archives: Days of Praise

 https://www.icr.org/articles/type/6

-Days of Praise – Christ the King
+Days of Praise – The Holy One of Israel

 by Henry M. Morris, Ph.D.